q-Stability conditions on Calabi-Yau-X categories: Reduction

-In this section, we show that under some conditions, the space of $q$-stability conditions with $s \in \ZZ$ coincides with the space of usual stability conditions.
+In this section, we show that under some conditions, the space of $q$-stability conditions with $s \in \ZZ$ coincides with the space of usual stability conditions (on a triangulated category with finite rank Grothendieck group).
 First we recall the notion of orbit categories.
 Let $\D$ be a triangulated category with a functor $\Phi \colon \D \to \D$, the orbit category $\D \slash \Phi$ is defined to be the category whose objects are the same as $\D$ and whose morphism spaces are given by

-As in the previous section, let $\D_{\XX}$ be a triangulated category with a distinguish auto-equivalence $\XX \colon \D_{\XX} \to \D_{\XX}$ satisfying Assumption \ref{assumption:R}.
+As in the previous section, let $\D_{\XX}$ be a triangulated category with a distinguished auto-equivalence $\XX \colon \D_{\XX} \to \D_{\XX}$ satisfying Assumption \ref{assumption:R}.